use-ink/ink-docs/docs/third-party-tools/openbrush.md

 Traditionally, if you want to do a cross-contract calling in ink!, you need to import the other contract as a dependency in the calling contract's project.

-OpenBrush simplifies the process with the wrapper around traits.
+OpenBrush simplifies the process with a wrapper around traits.
 If you know that the other contract implements a trait, you only need that trait definition and the address of the other contract in order to call a method from the deployed third-party contract.